ethereum-optimism/community-hub/src/docs/governance/existing-delegate.md

 - Vote on proposals via [Snapshot](https://snapshot.org/#/opcollective.eth).
   Multi-sig support for votes coming soon.

-- Post your voting rational in a [Delegate Communications Thread](https://gov.optimism.io/c/governance/41)
+- Post your voting rationale in a [Delegate Communications Thread](https://gov.optimism.io/c/governance/41)

 - Join the community calls, which occur every other Tuesday at 1pm ET.
   [The governance calendar](https://calendar.google.com/calendar/u/0/r?cid=Y180aHVpNzBpdG0wODllN3Q4cTUwaGVoMWtub0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) shows which Tuesdays, and how to join the call.